quinetime/academic-paper-boilerplate/README.md

 **F6** enables spellcheck in Sublime Text.

-## POTENTIAL EDITS TO MAKE IN LATEX FILE

-- Add `\noindent` to the inside of the abstract block, just before abstract content starts.

 ## TO INVESTIGATE

-It might be nice to create a default template that gets the latex to look as I want.
+- It might be nice to create a default template that gets the latex to look as I want.
+- Hanging indents in the bibliography section are very annoying to generate.
+All the solutions I've seen require you to generate a References title in order to inject some LaTeX code afterward, instead of using the reference-section-title value in the YAML header.
+See [here](https://dyrobooks.com/blog/2018/07/29/pandoc-and-hanging-indents/) and [here](https://tex.stackexchange.com/questions/477219/hanging-indents-with-a-pandoc-bibliography).

 ## USEFUL LINKS